lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This document is organized as follows: {{background}} describes how EDHOC authenticated with digital signatures builds on SIGMA-I, {{overview}} specifies general properties of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with signature key and static Diffie-Hellman key authentication, {{error}} specifies the EDHOC error message, and {{transfer}} describes how EDHOC can be transferred in CoAP and used to establish an OSCORE security context.

-## Rationale for EDHOC

-Many constrained IoT systems today do not use any security at all, and when they do, they often do not follow best practices.
-One reason is that many current security protocols are not designed with constrained IoT in mind.
-Constrained IoT systems often deal with personal information, valuable business data, and actuators interacting with the physical world.
-Not only do such systems need security and privacy, they often need end-to-end protection with source authentication and perfect forward secrecy.
-EDHOC and OSCORE {{RFC8613}} enables security following current best practices to devices and systems where current security protocols are impractical.

-Power consumption for wireless devices is highly dependent on message transmission, listening, and reception.
-For devices that only send a few bytes occasionally, the battery lifetime may be impacted by a heavy key exchange protocol.

-EDHOC is not bound to a particular communication security protocol but works off-the-shelf with OSCORE {{RFC8613}} providing the necessary input parameters with required properties.

 ## Use of EDHOC

 EDHOC is designed as a lightweight AKE for OSCORE, i.e. to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
 CoAP is a specialized web transfer protocol for use with constrained nodes and networks, providing a request/response interaction model between application endpoints.
 As such, EDHOC is targeting a large variety of use cases involving 'things' with embedded microcontrollers, sensors and actuators.